Abdel Fattah el-Sisi: National projects

-President Sisi has set a national goal of eliminating all unsafe slums in two years.
+In 2016, President Sisi set a national goal of eliminating all unsafe slums in two years.
 The first stage of the project was inaugurated on 30 May 2016 containing 11,000 housing units built at a cost of £E1.56 billion (US$177.8 Million).
 Funding was provided by the "Long Live Egypt" economic development fund in collaboration with civilian charitable organizations.
 The ultimate goal is the construction of 850,000 housing units with additional stages in processes funded in the same manner.

 An agricultural plan, under the name "New Delta Project", aims to expand the Egyptian Delta and construct housing and farmlands westwards to increase Egypt's food sufficiency and general agricultural production.

 Opinion polls

-In August 2014, Egypt's Baseera, the Centre for Public Opinion Research, said in a poll result that only eight percent of the sample were unhappy with El-Sisi's performance and ten percent of the sample said they could not identify their position.
-The poll showed that 78 percent of the sample said they would vote for Sisi should the presidential elections be held again the next day while 11 percent said they would not.
+In an August 2014 poll by Egypt's Baseera, the Centre for Public Opinion Research, eight percent were unhappy with Sisi's performance and ten percent said they could not identify their position.
+78 percent said they would vote for Sisi should the presidential elections were held the next day, while 11 percent said they would not.
 Eighty-nine percent said that there was improvement in the security situation after Sisi's taking office.
 Seventy-three percent said that fuel has become regularly available since Sisi's election.
-Meanwhile, 35 percent of respondents believed price controls had improved, while 32 percent believed that they have become worse.
+35 percent of respondents believed price controls had improved, while 32 percent believed that they have become worse.
 Twenty-nine percent of the respondents did not see any change, and three percent were undecided.

-An April 2016 poll by Baseera after 22 months in office, indicated that Sisi garnered 79% approval rating while 8% were undecided and 13% disapprove of the president's performance.
+An April 2016 poll by Baseera after 22 months in office, indicated that Sisi garnered 79% approval rating.
+8% were undecided and 13% disapprove of the president's performance.
 These numbers indicate a moderate drop from the last poll done in 2014.

-In October 2016, Baseera conducted a poll that reports 68% of respondents claim to support Sisi, a 14% fall from the last poll created in August, and it included that the reason for the fall was the ongoing price hikes.
+In October 2016, Baseera conducted a poll that reports that 68% of respondents support Sisi, a 14% fall from the August poll.
+It included that the reason for the fall was the ongoing price hikes.

-According to an October 2016 survey fielded by Princeton University scholars found that "roughly 58% of respondents hold positive implicit attitudes toward Sisi."
+An October 2016 survey by Princeton University scholars found that "roughly 58% of respondents hold positive implicit attitudes toward Sisi".